aarongilly/notes/content/DRY (Don't Repeat Yourself).md

 When at all possible - keep your code, models, and specifications DRY.
 That is to say, don't write the same things over and over.
 Don't repeat yourself.
 Don't repeat yourself.

-This is a best practice because it consolidates logic into a single source of truth.
+This is a best practice because it consolidates logic into a [[single source of truth]].

 ## Benefits of DRY code/docs include: